The top two candidates go through to a second election and voters choose their favourite.

 It is often said that in the first-round you vote with your heart, and in the second you vote with your head.
 Hence there is less need to vote tactically in the first-round.

-The voting process is drawn out over a period of two or three weeks and possibly longer.
+While it is easy for voters to understand and is simple to count, the voting process is drawn out over a period of two or three weeks and possibly longer.

 The first-round encourages a certain amount of tactical voting because of risk of the compromise choice not reaching second-round.